condorchou/mainspringror/README.md

 Clients will be required to install a jQuery plugin on one of their intranet pages.
 1) include jQuery
+TODO use jQuery ajax request with caching turned on and explicte function name rather than random
-2) include our jQuery mainspring.js plugin
+2) include /clients/:client_id/main_spring.js plugin (will be cached on subsequent requests)
 3) Create a containing div where content will be injected
-4) invoke the jQuery plugin and pass user parameters to the script.
+4) invoke the jQuery plugin and pass user parameters to the script just as username, location, environment, remoteURI etc.

-The plugin will create an iframe that returns the requested video or content page.
-Using iframe, alternative solutions need to be found for regular bookmarks Browser back buttons may not be supported across all browsers.
+The plugin will use jsonp to communicate with the mainspring server which is on a different domain than the client's intranet.

+The rails app uses the restful_jsonp plugin to allow POST, PUT and DELETE requests over jsonp by appending _method=POST etc, where normally only GET is possible.
+This is so that ajax actions such as 'Add comment', which uses a POST to /videos/:video_id/comments are still possible.

+The plugin makes webservice calls which return json wrapped in a callback function to display the data.

+TODO:
+Use a json templating library such as PURE or Google Closure Templates to customize the look and behavior of video page per client.

 Custom markup and styling per client is done via client specific js and css which is loaded into the layout after detecting the client.
-Navigation is dynamically generated this way depending on the current user's permissions/ability.

 See code on public/intranet.php for a sample of integration.
 You can also view this page to test how the user experience will be using the sample client.